 Pocket clip (tip-up): The standard way.
 Knife sits in your pocket with the clip visible.
 Tip-up carry (blade pointing up) is fastest to deploy.

-**Keychain carry:** For tiny knives like the CRKT Squid.
+Keychain carry: For tiny knives like the QSP Penguin V2.
 Convenient but can be bulky on your keys.

 Fifth pocket (coin pocket): Many people carry small EDC knives here.
 Dedicated space, no juggling with your phone.